rust-lang/book/src/ch15-02-deref.md

 ### Calling methods on smart pointers

-If your smart pointer implements `Deref` (or if it implements another trait, called `Receiver`) then methods on the referent can also receive their `self` type using your smart pointer.
+Because `MyBox` implements implements `Deref`,  methods on a struct can also use it as their `self` type, as shown in Listing XX.

 <Listing number="15-XX" file-name="src/main.rs" caption="Calling `describe` on a reference to a `MyBox<Point>` value, which also works because of deref coercion">